pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 ### Column Presence and Type Checking

-The most basic type of schema is one that simply checks that particular columns exists with particular datatypes.
-The `schema` object is callable, so you can validate the dataset by passing it into the `schema` call.
-If the dataframe passes schema validation, calling `schema` returns the dataframe.
+The most basic type of schema is one that simply checks that specific columns exist with specific datatypes.

 ```python
 import pandera as pa